Stanley Green Infant Academy & Starfish Nursery

 • Promoting pupil voice and opportunities to participate in decision making

-• Encouraging children to take responsibility for helping within our school community, encouraging a feeling of self-worth (classroom monitors and Stanley’s Stars)
+• Encouraging children to take responsibility for helping within our school community, encouraging a feeling of self-worth (Handy Helpers, School Councillors, Playground Pals, Sustainability Ambassadors and Stanley’s Stars)

 • Mindfulness